 Our home is in Gig Harbor, Washington about 55 miles south of Seattle.
 My husband Ron, Cocker Spaniel Brody and cat Tom enjoy walks on our seven and one-half acres.
 We live on Rocky Creek where salmon spawn every year.
 There’s bear, deer, coyotes, cougar, raccoon and many different birds here including eagles and herons.
 Gardening and crocheting are two of my favorite pass times.

 Do I have a favored color?
-Although I have bred group winners in all three varieties the Buff’s in the ASCOB variety are
+Although I have bred group winners in all three varieties the Buff’s in the ASCOB variety are my favorites.